AntonioD05/ClubCompanion/README.md

 - Backend API documentation is available at: http://127.0.0.1:8000/docs
 - The frontend uses React components with TypeScript
-- Database schema is defined in `schema.sql`
+- Database schema is defined in `database/combined_schema.sql`

+## Database Schema

+We've combined all SQL schema files into a single `database/combined_schema.sql` file for easier setup and maintenance.
+This file contains all tables, constraints, and indexes required for the application to function properly.

+For more details on the database setup, refer to the `database/README.md` file.

 ## Troubleshooting